nilutz/graph-2-text/README.md

  - [Networkx](https://networkx.github.io)
  - Docker

+ for evaluation for meteor and ter.
+Download [METEOR](https://www.cs.cmu.edu/~alavie/METEOR/README.html) and [TER](https://github.com/jhclark/tercom), extract and put into eval_tools.
+All scripts will search for "meteor-master" and "tercom-master".
+But the docker image should handle all dependencies.

 # Install
 Clone and cd into directory.
 We use docker that installs all requirements in a docker container.
 Run: